GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/batch-data-ingestion/README.md

 ## Requirements

 1. A project previusly created, with [Google App Engine Application Enabled](https://cloud.google.com/scheduler/docs/quickstart#create_a_project_with_an_app_engine_app).
+1 A network and subnetwork in the data ingestion project.

+### Firewall rules

+- All the egress should be denied
+- Allow only Restricted API Egress by TPC at 443 port
+- Allow only Private API Egress by TPC at 443 port
+- Allow ingress Dataflow workers by TPC at ports 12345 and 12346
+- Allow egress Dataflow workers     by TPC at ports 12345 and 12346
+### DNS configurations

+- Restricted Google APIs
+- Private Google APIs
+- Restricted gcr.io
+- Restricted Artifact Registry

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs